ROCm/HIP/docs/understand/hardware_implementation.rst

 ===============================================================================

 The basic building block of a GPU is a so called Compute Unit (CU), also known as Streaming Multiprocessor (SM) on NVIDIA GPUs.
-The blocks making up a grid are scheduled for execution on the CUs.
+The thread blocks making up a grid are scheduled for execution on the CUs.
 Each block is assigned to an individual CU, and a CU can accommodate several blocks.
 Depending on their resource usage up to thousands of threads can reside on a CU.

-Compute units contain an array of processing elements, also referred to as vector ALU (VALU), that execute the actual instructions of the threads, together with the necessary registers and caches.
+Compute units contain an array of processing elements, also referred to as vector ALU (VALU), that execute the actual instructions of the threads according to the :ref:`SIMT model<programming_model_simt>`, together with the necessary registers and caches.

-The threads of a block are executed in groupings called warps.
+The threads are executed in groupings called warps.
 The amount of threads making up a warp is architecture dependent.
 On AMD GPUs the warp size commonly is 64 threads, with the exception of RDNA based architectures, which can run in wave32 or wave64 mode, utilizing a warp size of 32 or 64 respectively.
-The warp size of each supported AMD GPU is listed in :doc:`rocm:reference/gpu-arch-specs`.
+The warp size of supported AMD GPUs is listed in the :doc:`rocm:reference/gpu-arch-specs`.
 NVIDIA GPUs have a warp size of 32.

-In contrast to CPUs, GPUs generally don't employ complex cache structures or control logic, like branch prediction or out-of-order execution, but instead rely on massive hardware multithreading to hide latency.
+In contrast to CPUs, GPUs generally do not employ complex cache structures or control logic, like branch prediction or out-of-order execution, but instead rely on massive hardware multithreading to hide latency.

-Context switching between warps residing on a compute unit incurs no overhead, as the context for the warps is stored on the compute unit and doesn't need to be fetched from memory.
-If there aren't enough free registers to accommodate all warps of a block, the block can't be scheduled to that compute unit and it has to wait until other blocks finish execution.
+Context switching between warps residing on a compute unit incurs no overhead, as the context for the warps is stored on the compute unit and does not need to be fetched from memory.
+If there are not enough free registers to accommodate all warps of a block, the block can not be scheduled to that compute unit and it has to wait until other blocks finish execution.

-The amount of warps that can reside on a compute unit concurrently, also known as occupancy, is determined by the warps resource usage, like registers and shared memory.
+The amount of warps that can reside on a compute unit concurrently, also known as occupancy, is determined by the warp's resource usage, like registers and shared memory.

 .. figure:: ../data/understand/hardware_implementation/compute_unit.svg
     :alt: Diagram depicting the general structure of a compute unit of an AMD GPU.

     An AMD Graphics Core Next (GCN) CU.
 The CDNA and RDNA CUs are based on variations of the GCN CU.

 On AMD GCN GPUs the basic structure of a compute unit is

 * four Single Instruction Multiple Data units (SIMDs)
 * a vector cache
 * a local data share